Tmist3r/MMM-PublicTransportHafas/README.md

    Transport product(s): Bus, Tram
 ```

-By default, the module uses the `db` profile of the `hafas-client`.
+By default, the module uses the `db` profile.
 In some cases it can be advantageous to use a different profile - e.g. the default profile often does not provide platform information from local transport companies.
 [Here](https://github.com/public-transport/hafas-client/blob/master/p/readme.md) you can find the name of all supported interfaces.
 Just add the name as a parameter to the command.
 Like `sbb` for the profile of Swiss Railways.

 ```bash
 npm run query sbb